16 ways to speed up your laptop

 Delete unused programmes

 The internet is full of helpful tools and utilities that can be downloaded to accomplish various tasks, from data backup to desktop customisation, but these applications tend to accumulate over time.
-It's easy to build up a large collection of programs on your hard drive that you don't really use any more, and these can often contribute to laptops feeling slower in day-to-day use.
+It's easy to build up a large collection of programmes on your hard drive that you don't really use any more, and these can often contribute to laptops feeling slower in day-to-day use.

-Utility programs you might have installed over the lifetime of your device, such as virus scanners, disk cleaners, and backup tools, often run automatically at startup, quietly chugging along in the background where you can't see them.
+Utility programmes you might have installed over the lifetime of your device, such as virus scanners, disk cleaners, and backup tools, often run automatically at startup, quietly chugging along in the background where you can't see them.
 "Many people have no idea they're even running," Microsoft warns.

 A good rule of thumb is to regularly audit your installed applications (which you can do from Windows 10’s settings menu) and remove any that you no longer use regularly.
 If you need to download tools for specific one-off jobs (such as cloning a hard drive) then you should also uninstall these once you're finished with them, to prevent similar situations in the future.

 Limit startup programmes